-Today at UofL, the purchasing department and food vendors is using more locallysourced, recycled, and renewable materials.
+Today at UofL, the purchasing department and food vendors is using more locally-sourced, recycled, and renewable materials.
 Faculty members from many disciplines are offering classes that focus on various aspects of the sustainability puzzle.
 Our researchers are conducting investigations to help further develop renewable forms of energy and are developing pilot devices that will let our technology operate more efficiently and save our land and waterways.

 The University is doing a lot, but can, and will, do more.
 One of the goals of the strategic plan for 2020 is to be "creative and responsible stewards" of resources.
 For the University, part of that stewardship means making a commitment to sustainability and efficiency; and to tracking our progress through STARS.
 As a Charter Participant in STARS, UofL was the first school in the region -- and the 10th in the nation -- to achieve a STARS rating and we continue to have the highest STARS rating in Kentucky, a Silver rating (58.29 points) on February 6, 2013.
+We are currently gathering data to submit for a new STARS rating in February 2016.